liuleen/mobilechat/Readme.md

     a.
 App.js
     b. add import {TextInput and Button}
     c.
 Create a state for text input changes
+    d.
+Create a variable string to store input
+    e.
+Create a variable list/array to save old messages in a list
+    f.
+Create a function to pass input into messages state
 4. Be able to send messages to yourself
+    a.
+Render messages using List view
+    b.
+Create a variable to get messages from state

 Step 2:
 1. Start Flask project
+    a.
+Virtualenv chat-app-backend
+        i. seperates packages, independent of project
+    b.
+Pip install flask
+    c.
+Activate the virtual environment
+        i. source bin/activate
+    d. mkdir src, cd src, touch server.py
 2. Create a route for User Registration
+    a.
+Import flask
+    b.
+Create app
+        i. app.run (debug for dev mode)
+    c.
+Create first route (can place methods as second parameter)
+    d.
+Test on Localhost:5000

 Step 3:
 1. Create a route for incoming chats